07 January 2017

 The "6/8" fraction in the lower left corner is called the "time signature."
 Common Time is "4/4" - the first (top) "4" means there are four beats in each measure, and the second (bottom) "4" means the "4th note" - or quarter note - gets one beat.
 The "6/8" time signature means that there are six beats in each measure, and the "8th note" - or eighth note - gets one beat.
 That means that six eighth notes will fill a 6/8 measure.

 The music is more easily read if we beam the eighth notes together, but it is a convention to not beam across the middle of the measure.
-This means that in 6/8, the eighth notes are beamed in sets of three - which will sound the same as a triplet.
+This means that in 6/8, the eighth notes are beamed in sets of three.
+And since we are in 6/8 time, the little "3" at the side of the beam of a triplet is not required, as the triplet is a normal part of this time signature; in the 4/4 time example above, a triplet is not expected or normal so it does get the "3" designation.

 The dotted eighth notes in measures 2, 3, and 4 each get three beats, or half a measure.

-Sometimes 6/8 is counted in other ways - we'll cover that later.
+Sometimes 6/8 is counted in other ways, and we'll cover that later.

 We'll come back around in the very near future and look at different time signatures, rests, and other complicating factors.